 (b) may require that the information is provided either in writing or orally.

 [Regulation 8A inserted in Gazette 14 Jun 2016 p.
-1959-60.]
+1959-60; amended in Gazette 20 Jul 2018 p.
+2630.]

 8B.
 False or misleading statements

 (1) A person who makes a statement or representation in a declaration or application made under these regulations, or provides further information in relation to a declaration or application, that the person knows or has reason to believe is false or misleading in a material particular commits an offence.